 Number of events pushed into CloudTrail for database auditing

-Key things to point out from the list above are that indexes affect pricing and consistent reads are twice as expensive.
-Another important fact to keep in mind with DynamoDB is that throughput pricing actually dictates the number of partitions (individual partitions are limited to 10 GB with 3,000 read capacity units or 1,000 write capacity units), not total throughput.
-Since users don’t have any control over partitioning, if any individual partition is saturated, one would have to double capacity to split partitions rather than scale linearly.
+With DynamoDB, throughput pricing actually dictates the number of partitions, not total throughput.
+Since users don’t have precise control over partitioning, if any individual partition is saturated, one may have to dramatically increase capacity by splitting partitions rather than scaling linearly.
 Very careful design of the data model is essential to ensure that provisioned throughput can be realized.

-Compared to DynamoDB, pricing for MongoDB Atlas is relatively straightforward:
+Compared to DynamoDB, pricing for MongoDB Atlas is relatively straightforward by selecting just:

-Select the instance size with enough RAM to accommodate the portion of your data (included indexes) that clients access most often
+The instance size with enough RAM to accommodate the portion of your data (including indexes) that clients access most often

 DynamoDB may work for organizations that are:

 Looking for a database to support relatively simple key-value workloads

 Heavily invested in AWS with no plans to change their deployment environment in the future